Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Because, in our time, the word confession is largely used as an admission of guilt, Fred Price is probably right when he says that to the average person the word "confession" has negative connotations.
 He says his desire is to share what he believes "God means by confession, what the word says about confession, and how what you say or confess with your tongue can affect every aspect of your life".

 The word 'confession' can be understood in two related ways.
-It can mean "make avowal or admission of a fault, crime, sin, etc. OR "to acknowledge" something.
+According to etymonline.com, it can mean "make avowal or admission of a fault, crime, sin, etc. OR "to acknowledge" something.
 The two definitions are related because confessing or acknowledge one has committed a crime amounts to the same thing.
 Similarly one can either confess of acknowledge something as being a fact or a good thing.
 However, 'confession' cannot be taken to mean what Price says it does.
 In his words

 "The Greek word for confession is homologeo, and it means "to agree with" or "say the same thing that God says about you and or your circumstances."